Cheesy Sausage and Beef Lasagna

 • Bake Lasagna

-• 1Cover loosely with aluminum foil and bake 30 minutes, uncover then bake 20 minutes until cheese is crusty around the edges.
-Let rest at least 15 minutes.
+• 1Cover the lasagna loosely with aluminum foil and bake for 30 minutes.
+Then uncover it and bake for 20 minutes, or until the cheese is crusty around the edges.
+Let it rest for at least 15 minutes before serving.

 Adam and Joanne's Tips